mazinmk/Sample-OMS/README.md

 $ python3 route_order.py &

 # In two separate console start the two spark jobs as it is been set to print on screen to see the computation value

 $ python3 aggregate_price.py
 $ python3 process_order.py

+# Once all the workflows and aggregators are started, execute following program to generate random orders

+$ python generate_order.py
 ```